chadbirch/Drums/README.md

 Ever since I was a kid, I loved seeing the drum configurations of my favorite drummers.
 I would find them online or in Modern Drummer magazine and meticulously scrutinize every piece.
 Many years later, I decided to make my own.

 This is a pretty simple design, but it really is reminiscent of the diagrams from my youth.
 I made the drum diagram using [draw.io (diagrams.net)](https://www.drawio.com/).
-I used basic shapes (squares, circles, lines, etc.).
-I kept the ratios by multiplying the inches of the item by 10 and using that as a pixel count.
+I used basic shapes (squares, circles, lines, etc.) to represent the drums, cymbals, hardware, etc. I kept the ratios by multiplying the inches of the item by 10 and using that as a pixel count.
 So a 20" cymbal would be 200 px.
 The design is composed of two layers.
 The first is the drum set design.
 The second is the numbers for each item.

 # My Drum Set